 Naturally, you know the rest of the story.
 The job cost even more than Karen's new estimate.
 There was a lot of moaning and groaning, but, in the end, Karen survived.
-Oh, they did send her off to a course on project management-hoping, no One of the primary causes of project failures is that ballpark estimates become targets.
+Oh, they did send her off to a course on project management-hoping, no doubt, that she would learn how to estimate better in the future.

+One of the primary causes of project failures is that ballpark estimates become targets.